 Best is that the Sunshine Meadows trail is well developed (mostly flat) trails are a cinch for strollers or toddlers to hike on their own.
 Yes, it’s the hike where everybody wins!

 Bring a friend to keep little hikers in check.

 The hike begins either with a bus or gondola ride to Sunshine Village.
 The gondola runs every day of the week over the summer months,.
 But after the September long weekend the gondola is only open on weekends.

 If you hit Sunshine Meadows during a week day in September or October, you take a bus ride up the mountain.

 You wouldn’t believe how exciting the gondola is for the under six set

 If you’re hiking with kids and can make it this long weekend it’s worth it for the gondola ride alone.
 Kids often find this to be the highlight of the excursion.

-Once you’re at the Village, you can use the facilities inside Trappers, grab a burger or get yourself a trail map.
+Once you’re at the Village, you can use the washroom facilities inside Trapper’s, grab a burger or get yourself a trail map.
 From there, head up the Standish Chairlift.
-Usually you have to hike up from the Village, but running Standish in summer (Friday, Saturday and Sundays) is new and very much appreciated by those hiking with wee ones.
-It closes after the September long weekend, though…